j-bro/secret-santa-reboot/README.md

 ### Working
 - User signup & login/logout
-- Create a group
+- Create, modify, delete a group
-- Create an exchange
+- Create, modify, delete an exchange
 - View an exchange

 ### To do